curtishoughton/Penetration-Testing-Cheat-Sheet/Enumeration/NFS/README.md

 ## Enumeration with Rpcinfo and Showmount

-Both rpcinfo and showmount can be used to show the port NFS is operating on along with viewing shares that have been exported
+Rpcinfo can be used to show the port NFS is operating on:

 `rpcinfo -p <ip_address>`

+Showmount can be used to show a list of NFS exported file shares:

 `showmount -e <ip_address>`